I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavecyclicstream-setformat.md

 <p><code>SetFormat</code> returns STATUS_SUCCESS if the call was successful.
 Otherwise, the method returns an appropriate error code.</p>

 ## -remarks
-<p>The wave stream's initial format is specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536723">IMiniportWaveCyclic::NewStream</a> call that creates the stream.
-Following stream creation, the <code>SetFormat</code> call can change the stream's format from its initial setting.</p>

-<p>For information about specifying wave stream formats, see <a href="NULL">Audio Data Formats and Data Ranges</a>. </p>

-<p>The wave stream's initial format is specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536723">IMiniportWaveCyclic::NewStream</a> call that creates the stream.
+<p>The wave stream's initial format is specified in the <a href="audio.iminiportwavecyclic_newstream">IMiniportWaveCyclic::NewStream</a> call that creates the stream.
 Following stream creation, the <code>SetFormat</code> call can change the stream's format from its initial setting.</p>

 <p>For information about specifying wave stream formats, see <a href="NULL">Audio Data Formats and Data Ranges</a>. </p>